 Adding content items

-Identically as with Linked items elements, a tile representing the included content item will appear showing its name, content type, workflow status, and readiness.
-There are no restrictions on the content type of the content items you can include in the rich text.
+Identically as with linked items elements, a tile representing the included content item will appear showing its name, content type, workflow status, and readiness.
+You can set limitations on the content type of the content items that can be included in the rich text.
 After adding linked items, you can publish all the linked items along with the original content item to save you the time of publishing each item separately.

 You can expand the item you added to see its content.
 Click Edit to open and edit the item.